-The University offers access to computer labs as well as coursework in computer technology, and supports the computer as a tool to success in the overall graduate curriculum.
-Labs are located in the Annie Gabriel Library, W. E. James Building, and Yeager University Center.
+The University offers access to computer labs as well as coursework in computer technology and supports the computer as a tool to success in the overall liberal arts curriculum.
+Labs are located in the Annie Gabriel Library, W.E.
+James Complex, and Yeager University Center.
 A valid student identification card is required for access to the computer labs.

-Academic Resources Center
+Academic Resource Center